Rollback Triggers & Versioning for Indoor Mapping Pipelines

 max_poi_fail = max(s.poi_failure_rate for s in recent)

-any_topology_error = any(s.topology_errors > 0 for s in recent)
+topology_error = any(s.topology_errors > 0 for s in recent)

 Integrate this evaluator into your CI pipeline or Kubernetes readiness probes to block deployments that fail pre-flight spatial validation.

-A spatial circuit breaker should track consecutive routing failures or manifest fetch timeouts.
-Once the failure threshold is breached, the breaker opens and routes requests to a fallback payload:
+When a map service degrades, hard failures should be avoided.
+A spatial circuit breaker tracks consecutive routing failures or manifest-fetch timeouts and, once the failure threshold is breached, routes requests to a fallback payload rather than crashing the wayfinding application:

-- Cache Purge: Issue
+- Cache purge.
+Issue

 import requests